Are There Heavy Metals in Baby Formula?

 Organic Baby Formula: The European Difference

-Organic quality sets European baby formula apart from American baby formula in a big way.
-European baby formulas have strict regulations and standards set by the European Commission to ensure the use of ingredients that only support growth and development and are manufactured and produced in an ecologically responsible manner.
+When preparing your infants bottle, organic quality sets European baby formula apart from American baby formula in a big way.
+European baby formulas have strict regulations and standards set by the European Commission to ensure the use of ingredients that only support digestive health, growth and development and are manufactured and produced in an ecologically responsible manner.

 EU guidelines require that all European organic baby formulas are free from pesticide residue, growth hormones, genetically modified organisms (GMOs), synthetic chemicals and preservatives, heavy metals, and potentially toxic ingredients.